List of Virginia state symbols: Notes

-The flag was adopted in 1861 after secession from the United States.

 The Virginia Colony was nicknamed "The Old Dominion" by King Charles II for its perceived loyalty to the English monarchy during the English Civil War.

 Pictures of Virginia license plates throughout the years can be found here.

 In 1940, Virginia made "Carry Me Back to Old Virginny" the state song, but it was retired in 1997 and reclassified as the state song emeritus.